akka/akka/akka-docs/rst/java/lambda-persistence.rst

 This plugin must be initialized by injecting the (remote) ``SharedLeveldbStore`` actor reference.
 Injection is done by calling the ``SharedLeveldbJournal.setStore`` method with the actor reference as argument.

-.. includecode:: code/docs/persistence/PersistencePluginDocTest.java#shared-store-usage
+.. includecode:: code/docs/persistence/LambdaPersistencePluginDocTest.java#shared-store-usage

 Internal journal commands (sent by persistent actors) are buffered until injection completes.
 Injection is idempotent i.e. only the first injection is used.

-.. _local-snapshot-store-java-lambda:
+.. _local-snapshot-store-java:

 Local snapshot store
 --------------------